jamesfrileyiv/MiniKube-Sandbox/README.md

 # MiniKube-Sandbox
 Sandbox repo for learning Kubernetes with MiniKube

+This is the Vanilla branch.
+It provides the bare minimum to get you up and running with MiniKube.
+There is nothing extra that I will be working on for my own personal and professional development.

 <h1>General Usage and Branch Structure</h1>
 If you wish to use this sandbox too, I will be maintaining a branch called "Vanilla" which will only automate the setup of minikube.
 You can clone this branch to start using and learning as you see fit.
 I will also have a dev branch to learn and get things work, and once working the changes will be merged into main.